-View Ralph Yost's Obituary on https://www.timesonline.com/ and share memories
+View RALPH YOST's Obituary on https://www.timesonline.com/ and share memories

 In addition to his parents, he was preceded in death by his first wife, Pauline M. Yost.

-He is survived by his wife, Susan (Pehon) Yost; a daughter, Patricia Schmuck and her husband William; two grandchildren, William Gustave and his wife Lori, and Brendan Schmuck and his wife Melissa; four great-grandchildren, Ethan and Liam Gustave, and Nicholas and Leah Schmuck; three stepchildren, Dr. Mittie Dragosljvich and his wife Carole, Steven Dragosljvich and his wife Christine, and Mary Geocaris and her husband Chuck; and four step-grandchildren, Steve Dragosljvich and his wife Aaron, Paul Dragosljvich, Adam Dragosljvich and his wife Hitara, and Demetrius Geocaris.
+He is survived by his wife, Susan (Pehon) Yost; a daughter, Patricia Schmuck and her husband, William; two grandchildren, William Gustave and his wife, Lori and Brendan Schmuck and his wife, Melissa; four great grandchildren, Ethan and Liam Gustave and Nicholas and Leah Schmuck; three stepchildren, Dr. Mittie Dragosljvich and his wife, Carole; Steven Dragosljvich and his wife, Christine and Mary Geocaris and her husband, Chuck; five step grandchildren, Dr. Steve Dragosljvich (Aaron), Paul Dragosljvich, Adam Dragosljvich and his wife, Hikari, Amy Dragosljvich and Demetrios Geocaris.

 Due to health concerns regarding COVID-19, the family is having a private service with burial at Allegheny County Memorial Park.